Updated April 2023

 Writer’s Relief has been helping writers get literary agents since 1994.
-We research the best literary agents for our clients’ individual projects, then prepare submissions (including query letter writing, proofreading, formatting, addressing letters, etc.).
+We research the best literary agents for our clients’ individual projects, then prepare submissions (including query letter writing, proofreading, formatting, etc.).
 We also track all submissions to literary agencies so our clients don’t have to.
 Many writers have successfully connected with literary agents using our services!
 However, writers are invited to join our client list by invitation only.
 Please visit our Review Board to send your writing for consideration.

 What literary agents do: